 WRITING: David’s writing has appeared in The Atlantic Monthly, Story Quarterly, The Gettysburg Review, and Year’s Best Fantasy and Horror.
 In 2009, he released his greeting card memoir, House of Cards, which is currently in development as a sitcom with USA.
-He is now working on his next book, a road trip/travel narrative tentatively titled Tomorrow Might Suck Less.
-In the meantime, he’s also publishing with Whiskey Quaker Press.
+He has a number of traditional books being considered by various paper-based presses.
+In the meantime, his book How to Love God Without Being a Jerk is forthcoming from Tellectual Press, and he is also e-publishing his own work with Whiskey Quaker Press.

 STORYTELLING: An in-demand storyteller, David has performed many times for almost every major live show in New York City (The Moth, The Liar Show, Speakeasy, Kevin Allison’s Risk!, Stories from the Creek, It Came From New York), as well as performing readings for the Franklin Park Reading Series, Literary Death Match, and for Four Stories in Boston.
 He has also appeared on several storytelling podcasts such as The Moth (“A Flash of Hope”), Story Collider (“Innocence”) and the Risk!
 Podcast (“Spiritual Breakthroughs and Breakdowns”).